Yuqi1124/TownRecord/README.md

+# Source & Contributor

+This is a record for a team project.
+The source code is from NEU CS4530 (open source).
+Team members include Jingquan Sun, John Lam, Morgan Rosenkranz, Yueqi Mao.

 # Covey.Town

 Covey.Town provides a virtual meeting space where different groups of people can have simultaneous video calls, allowing participants to drift between different conversations, just like in real life.